for Air quality Monitoring

-GEONICA designs and integrates complete Air Quality Monitoring Stations and Networks for the measurement of inorganic gases and Volatile Organic Compounds where parts per billion (ppb) detection is required, as well as optical aerosol/ particulate monitors for PM1, PM2.5 and PM10.
+GEONICA designs and integrates Complete Air Quality Monitoring Stations and Networks to measure inorganic gases and Volatile Organic Compounds where detection is required in parts per billion (ppb), also including optical monitors for measuring the aerosols / particles of the type PM1, PM2.5 and PM10.

 - Carbon monoxide (CO)